davetron5000/angular-rails-book/find_and_browse.md

 404, because the file's actual name will be something like `/assets/9834f200909a098a0a9a-index.html`.
 More subtly, `/assets/index.html` would work in Rails 3, but no longer works in Rails 4.

-My initial search to solve this problem led me to a blog post that recommended using ERB, so that `app.coffee` could have access to the `asset_path` helper, which accounts for the location and naming, like so:
+My initial search to solve this problem led me to a blog post (don’t actually do this) that recommended using ERB, so that `app.coffee` could have access to the `asset_path` helper, which accounts for the location and naming, like so:

 ```coffeescript